Below is a list of suggested equipment and supplies for

 16. Note pad for trainings

 17. Clothing and appropriate shoes for a day of walking.
-Be prepared for muddy or even wet conditions.
-I recommend hiking shoes/boots.
+I recommend comfortable walking shoes and light-weight clothing.

 18. A rain sleeve to protect your camera from rain.
 I recommend this one.

 19. A device to backup your images onto.